Boulder City Personal Injury Lawyer

 How is Fault in Personal Injury Cases Defined By Nevada Law?

-Comparative negligence law in Nevada allows a plaintiff of a personal injury case to recover part of the plaintiff’s damages if one defendant or more was 50% responsible at least for the accident or injury.
+Comparative negligence law in Nevada allows a plaintiff in a personal injury case to recover part of the plaintiff’s damages if one defendant or more was 50% responsible at least for the accident or injury.

 The comparative negligence standard in Nevada is also referred to as either modified comparative fault, modified comparative negligence, shared fault, or comparative fault.